St Elizabeth's Class 2025 - 2026

 English - Writing

-Our focus text for this half term is 'Leon and the Place Between' by Angela McAllister.
+Our focus text for this half term is 'When the Giant Stirred' by Celia Godkin.
 Using our key text, the children will work towards writing an historical narrative.
 Throughout the unit, children will work towards the Mastery Keys outlined below.

 Mastery Keys (Year 3)

-Use conjunctions and adverbs to express, time, place and cause
+Use adverbs to express time, place and cause

 Mastery Keys (Year 4)